binjix/OP-ETHGLOBAL-Guides/Optimism.md

 The [Optimism Collective](https://app.optimism.io/announcement) is a band of companies, communities, and citizens working together to reward public goods and build a sustainable future for Ethereum.

 Together we will dispel the myth that public goods cannot be profitable.
 Public goods (such as Optimism and Ethereum) often go underfunded when incentives aren't properly aligned, forcing many to make trade-offs between earning a profit and building for the common good.
 We are bound by a mutually beneficial pact, [our vision](https://www.optimism.io/vision) can be summed up with the equation **Impact = Profit**.
 [You can read more about who we are and what we are doing here](http://localhost:8080/docs/governance/#how-can-we-achieve-this).

+Whether you are interested in exploring novel forms of human coordination via decentralized governance, re-aligning monetary incentives to be positive-sum for humanity through retroactive funding, creating novel dApps that were not possible before, or growing Ethereum technically and philosophically, The Optimism Collective has room for you.
+We could use your help, and if you make valuable contributions we'll be happy to see they are properly rewarded.

 </Section>